wamp-proto/wamp-proto/spec/README.md

 #### EVENT

-When a publication is successful and a *Broker* dispatches the event, it will determine a list of actual receivers for the event based on subscribers for the topic published to and possibly other information in the event (such as exclude and eligible receivers).
+When a publication is successful and a *Broker* dispatches the event, it determines a list of receivers for the event based on subscribers for the topic published to and, possibly, other information in the event (such as exclude and eligible receivers).

-When a *Subscriber* was is deemed to be an actual receiver, the *Broker* sends the *Subscriber* an `EVENT` message:
+When a *Subscriber* is deemed to be a receiver, the *Broker* sends the *Subscriber* an `EVENT` message:

     [EVENT, SUBSCRIBED.Subscription|id, PUBLISHED.Publication|id, Details|dict]

 or

     [EVENT, SUBSCRIBED.Subscription|id, PUBLISHED.Publication|id, Details|dict,
-		PUBLISH.Arguments|any]
+		PUBLISH.Arguments|list]

 or

     [EVENT, SUBSCRIBED.Subscription|id, PUBLISHED.Publication|id, Details|dict,
-		PUBLISH.Arguments|any, PUBLISH.ArgumentKw|dict]
+		PUBLISH.Arguments|list, PUBLISH.ArgumentKw|dict]

 where